 - If the delayed takedown request was a result of your appeal of a Content ID claim, you can cancel your appeal within 7 days.
 This prevents the takedown and keeps the claim active on your video.
 Learn more about disputing a Content ID claim.

 After 7 days, when YouTube removes the video, your channel will get a copyright strike.
 Deleting the video at that point will not resolve the strike.
-Strikes expire after 90 days, as long as you complete Copyright School, but your video won't be reinstated after the strike expires.
+Strikes expire after 90 days, but your video won't be reinstated after the strike expires.
+If it's your first strike, you'll need to complete Copyright School.

 At this point, you may also choose to submit a counter notification if you believe your video was mistakenly removed because it was misidentified as infringing, or qualifies as fair use.
 Learn more about copyright strikes.